mluggy/techmap/README.md

 # Israeli Tech Companies Map

 Welcome!
-This project aims to help Israelis find hi-tech jobs near their homes, minimizing commute and wasted time.
-Both the <a href="https://maphub.net/mluggy/techmap" target="_blank">Companies Map</a> and the <a href="https://maphub.net/mluggy" target="_blank">Job Maps</a> are updated using this repo data.
+This project helps Israelis find hi-tech jobs near their homes, minimizing commute and wasted time.

+Both the <a href="https://maphub.net/mluggy/techmap" target="_blank">companies map</a> and <a href="https://maphub.net/mluggy" target="_blank">job maps</a> are updated using data from this repo and <a href="https://ica.justice.gov.il/GenericCorporarionInfo/SearchCorporation?unit=8" target="_blank">רשם החברות.</a>

+Please provide the current company number (ח.פ) whenever adding, updating or deleting your company.
+Only active, locally registered and non-violating companies are included in the final maps.

 ![Techmap](techmap.gif)

-**New: [Donate here](https://mrng.to/0UqeX19y8t) to get your company listed/updated ASAP** (you can also follow the instructions below to do it yourself).

-## Project Overview

-The main point-of-truth for this project is <a href="https://ica.justice.gov.il/GenericCorporarionInfo/SearchCorporation?unit=8" target="_blank">Rasham Havarot / רשם החברות.</a> Please provide the current company number (ח.פ) whenever adding, updating or deleting your company.
-Note: only locally registered, non-violating companies are included in the final map.

-## Adding, Updating, or Deleting Your Company
+## Adding or updating your company

-Contribute to this project by adding, updating, or deleting any company information.

-### Method 1: Fork and Clone (Recommended)
+### 🚀 Express Service

+<a href="https://mrng.to/0UqeX19y8t" target="_blank">For a small donation,</a> I'll handle the process for you quickly and efficiently.

+### Self-Service

+If you prefer, you can follow the technical instructions to submit the changes yourself at no cost.

 1. **Fork the repository**
 2. **Clone your forked repository:**